 How Was It Measured?

 Scores for each assessment criterion were aggregated and averaged based upon the proportion of the landings that each assessed species contributed to the overall catch in each country in the current year.
-Scores were rescaled from the 1 to 10 MSI range to 0 to 1 and then weighted equally to come up with a composite score for Resilience or Status sustainability; these scores are country and species-specific.
+Scores were rescaled from the 1 to 10 MSI range to 0 to 1 and then weighted equally to come up with a composite score for Status sustainability or for Resiliencey; these scores are country and species-specific.

 Description of practice and score scheme for applied criteria categories.